Embed Inc PIC Programmers Host Protocol Specification

 IDRESET: 23 <id>

-Selects the algorithm for the RESET operation and resets the RESADR
+Selects the algorithm for the RESET operation, resets the RESADR

 The high bit indicates the Vpp versus Vdd order to use when turning